gwenstew/gwenstew/README.md

 Hello! 👋

 I am a new grad from BU CS with a passion for building tools that make everyday life a little easier.
-I am currently pursuing opportunities in **software engineering** and **computer graphics**.
+I am currently pursuing opportunities in **data engineering**, **software engineering** and **computer graphics**.

   Favorite languages (in order): C/C++, Python, Java
   Interests: 🧶 Knitting, 🏂 Snowboarding, 🎥 Movies